2035 in public domain: United States

+The Christmas character Rudolph the Red-Nosed Reindeer (shown here in Fleischer Studios' non-renewed animated version) will enter the public domain in the United States in 2035.

+Works from 1939 that were already in the public domain for lacking proper copyright renewal or bearing invalid notices include Leo McCarey's Love Affair with Irene Dunne, Dave Fleischer's animated feature film Gulliver's Travels, various Merrie Melodies cartoons including Prest-O Change-O with the second prototype of Bugs Bunny, and the first comics of various superheroes: DC's pulp hero Sandman, a number of Fox Feature Syndicate characters including the original incarnation of Blue Beetle, Stardust the Super Wizard from Fantastic Comics, The Flame, and the Golden Age Wonder Man.
+It should also be noted that in addition to Marvel's first comics, Namor also appeared in another company's comic called Motion Picture Funnies Weekly from the same year, which was not renewed; if that book was published first, that would make the character already public domain.

 Artworks entering the public domain include Salvador Dalí's The Enigma of Hitler, Edward Hopper's Cape Cod Evening, Frida Kahlo's oil painting The Two Fridas, and Fernand Leger's Adam and Eve.

-Popular songs entering the public domain include "Moonlight Serenade", "God Bless America", "We'll Meet Again", "If I Didn't Care", "What's New?", and the nursery rhyme "I'm A Little Teapot".
-Sergei Prokofiev's Alexander Nevsky will also become public domain in the United States this year.
+Popular songs entering the public domain include "Moonlight Serenade", "God Bless America", "We'll Meet Again", "If I Didn't Care", "What's New?", and the nursery song "I'm A Little Teapot".
+Sergei Prokofiev's Alexander Nevsky will also become public domain in the United States this year, alongside the original composition of Solomon Linda's "Mbube", which would later be evolved into “The Lion Sleeps Tonight”.